PicoCreator/list-of-meetup-alternatives/README.md

 ## Clarification Notes (aka disclaimer)

-Note that this is a my biased ordered list, based on very roughly on my review of their working online demo (if any). or the limited information I could find.
+> This is a biased ordered list, based on very roughly on my review of features their working online demo (if any). or the limited information I could find.
 However because it is based on the limited information, it does not mean any solution is better then the other, without a much deeper extensive comparision.
 Which might be impossible in some cases as they may be tackling different sub-problems/features of organizing a meetup.
+>
+> Example of things not tested, specs requirements, or page load speed, or ease of setup.
+>
+> As with any product, do try to research more extensively on multiple competing options, and test according to your specific use case.
+> (if you find any outside this list, please do a pull request).

 ---